CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 4. Building Singularity containers
 ==================================

-Like Docker which uses a `dockerfile` to build its containers, Singularity uses a file called `Singularity`
+Like Docker, which uses a `dockerfile` to build its containers, Singularity uses a file called `Singularity`

 When you are building locally, you can name this file whatever you wish, but a better practice is to put it in a directory and name it `Singularity` - as this will help later on when developing on Singularity-Hub and Github.